Grounded Misunderstandings in Asymmetric Dialogue: A Perspectivist Annotation Scheme for MapTask: Discussion

 \paragraph{Aligned} The addressee successfully accommodates and grounds the reference expression to the speaker's intended landmark, and the landmark \verb|mtlm| IDs match between speaker and addressee interpretations.
 This represents successful reference resolution.

-\paragraph{Misunderstood} The addressee grounds the reference expression to a different landmark than the speaker intended.
-This is the critical case: both participants believe successful reference has occurred, yet their interpretations diverge.
+\paragraph{Misunderstood} The addressee grounds the reference expression to a different landmark from that the speaker intended.
+Both participants believe successful reference has occurred, yet their interpretations diverge.
 Such silent misalignments may persist undetected unless subsequent dialogue reveals the discrepancy.

 \paragraph{Pending} The interlocutors await further information or signal comprehension failure.
-This category includes several subtypes corresponding to communication breakdown scenarios associated with the attributes discussed in Section~\ref{sec:scheme-approach} (excluding \verb|is_imagined|).
+This category includes several communication breakdown scenarios corresponding to the attributes discussed in Section~\ref{sec:scheme-approach}, except for \verb|is_imagined|.

-Table~\ref{tab:understanding_dist} presents the distribution of understanding states across our annotated corpus with the ``misunderstood'' type reaching 7.07\%.
+For each RE, we infer the interlocutors' understanding state from our annotated data, and Table~\ref{tab:understanding_dist} presents the distribution.
+The ``misunderstood'' type reaches 7.07\%.
 However, as discussed in Section~\ref{sec:maptask-design}, 7.5\% of landmarks exhibit \emph {lexical discrepancies} where the same landmarks are labeled with different names on maps.
 For instance, when the giver says ``the old mill'' (referring to \texttt{m12\_old\_mill@g}) and the follower only has \texttt{m12\_mill\_wheel@f} on his/her map, they may initially correct each other but usually quickly reach an agreement that they are referring to the ``same'' landmark at the same location.
 In such cases, despite the initial lexical mismatch, we assume they have reached an aligned understanding state.

-Verified by our observations, we unified the 10 pairs of lexical variants and convert the ``misunderstood'' cases caused by them into ``Aligned'' ones.
+Verified by our observations, we unified the 10 pairs of lexical variants and adjust the ``misunderstood'' cases caused by them into ``Aligned'' ones.
 Table~\ref{tab:understanding_dist} demonstrates the understanding state distribution after this unification as well.
 Now the misunderstanding rate drops to 1.82\%, a significant reduction from the original 7.07\%.

 The relatively low misunderstanding rate aligns with \citet{healey2018RunningRepairsCoordinating}'s analysis of rarity of sustained misunderstandings in collaborative dialogue: participants actively monitor alignment through continuous ``running repairs'' and employ clarification strategies to prevent persistent divergence.